mdoege/Py1620/README.md

 #### Built-in debugger

-Pressing Ctrl-C enters the debugger, where "h" prints help, "q" quits the emulator, and "c" (or just Return) continues emulation.
+**Pressing Ctrl-C enters the debugger**, where "h" prints help, "q" quits the emulator, and "c" (or just Return) continues emulation.
 When the machine halts for another reason (e.g. a halt instruction, a breakpoint, etc.), this will also trigger the debugger, with the prompt showing the reason for halting (```halt, break, step, watch, user, error```).

-Output from the help command looks like this:
+**Output from the help command** looks like this:
 ```
 halt> h
     Available commands when system is halted: